 Appointment of Delegate

 The President will be the Delegate to attend general and other meetings of the Branch, SLSNSW and SLSA.
 Where the President is unable to fulfil the obligations of the Delegate, the Board shall, from amongst its Members, appoint a Delegate.

-Transitional Arrangements
+In performing the functions of the Delegate the President, or their Board appointed alternative, shall have the right to (on behalf of the Club):

+be present at SLSNSW Annual General Meetings, and Special General Meetings; and

+vote on the election of SLSNSW Elected Directors in accordance with the SLSNSW constitution; and

+be present at the Branch Council Meetings, Branch Annual General Meetings, and Special General Meetings; and

+vote on the election of the Branch Elected Directors in accordance with the Branch constitution.Transitional Arrangements

 Notwithstanding any other rule of this Constitution, the transitional arrangements set out in rule 36 shall apply from the date of adoption of this Constitution.